James Still (doctor): Later life

 Still continued his practice into his 60s, despite advancing age and declining health.
 In 1872, he found himself "much broken down by being overtasked with business, and concluded to give up my outside practice and continue only that which came to my office, hoping to regain my former health."
 In August of that year, Still and his wife vacationed for four days in Long Branch, New Jersey.
 He returned feeling "much better."
 As soon as he was dropped off at home, he said that "five or six persons joined me to go up to the office for medical attendance.
 When I reached the house I found my office full, waiting my return."
 This demoralized Still, as he realized that community demands would not allow him to reduce his workload.
 "I continued as best I could with my office work," he wrote, "suffering continually from great prostration.
 This physical condition continued for more than a year."
 He became too ill to see many patients, and even "felt [his] own departure to be near."
 However, he eventually recovered and once again expressed a desire to cut back office hours.
 "In this I was disappointed," he wrote.
 "As soon as it was known that I was about again I was fairly besieged with patients."

 Still published his 274-page autobiography in 1877.
-In addition to his life chronicle, the book contains moral instruction, recipes for "treating fevers and many other maladies," political opinions, family vignettes, and a travelogue of his visit to New Jersey's 1876 American Centennial exposition.
+In addition to his life chronicle, the book contains moral instruction, recipes for "treating fevers and many other maladies," political opinions, family vignettes, and a travelogue of his visit to New Jersey's 1876 Centennial Exposition.

 Still felt compelled to offer encouragement by example to members of his recently emancipated but historically disadvantaged race.
 In his book's introduction, Still wrote:

 I hope this book may be a stimulus to some poor, dejected fellow-man, who, almost hopelessly, sits down and folds his arms and says, "I know nothing, and can do nothing."
 Let me say to you, Study nature and its laws, the source from which these mighty truths are drawn.
 Great minds are not made in schools.
 I am speaking to men whose pecuniary circumstances are such as to prevent them from being partakers of these blissful privileges.

 Still died of a stroke in 1882.
 He is buried in Colemantown Cemetery in Mount Laurel, New Jersey.